What small businesses can learn from big business lead-to-sales conversion rate challenges

 Many of us think big brands have it all.
 In particular, that they have big budgets for everything, so have spent lots of money getting their marketing right.

 But according to this report, only 12% of big-business marketing and sales professionals are very satisfied with their lead-to-sales conversion rate.

 That leaves a lot of room for improvement.

 The consequences of poor lead-to-sales conversion rates

-Well, guess what.
-A poor lead-to-sales conversion rate won’t just cost you in terms of missed revenue, it’ll also waste time and resources, lower morale, and if your business is big enough to have separate marketing and sales staff, it can cause tension between the groups.
+A poor lead-to-sales conversion rate will also waste time and resources, lower morale, and if your business is big enough to have separate marketing and sales staff, it can cause tension between the groups.

-Why are lead-to-sales conversion rates less than desirable?
+Why are your lead-to-sales conversion rates less than desirable?

 How many times have you been called by a company months after downloading a lead magnet and not even been able to remember their name?
-This has happened to me loads of times, and if you’re waiting until you have a free slot for a new customer before you follow up with leads, I’ll bet it’s happening to your prospective customers too.
+And how many times have you filled in a quote-request form or emailed/called a company for a quote only to have them respond after you’ve given up on them and booked in with one of their competitors?
+Both these scenarios have happened to me loads of times.
+If you’re waiting until you have a free slot for a new customer before you follow up with leads, I’ll bet it’s happening to your prospective customers too.

 How to improve your lead-to-sales conversion rates

 Based on that information, there are, as it turns out, probably lots of ways you can improve your lead-to-sales conversion rates without breaking the bank.
 I’ve pulled together the top four, so you’ve got somewhere to focus your efforts.